 Through mechanical manufacturing with precision CNC, by computerized numerical control, work is optimized and production times are reduced.

-In AG Steel Srl, we work special anti-wear special materials such as Duplex, Superduplex, Hardox, Iconel, 904L steel, 321 stainless steel and Titanium.
+In AG Steel Srl, we work special anti-wear special materials such as Duplex, Superduplex, Hardox, Iconel, 904L steel, 321 stainless steel.
 Contact us now for further information.